nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

         have the header's `to_node` attribute set to the target network node's address.
         If a `FrameQueue` object is passed, then all frames in the passed `FrameQueue` will be processed in a FIFO (First In First Out) basis.
-    :param int traffic_direct: |traffic_direect|
-    :param int send_type: The behavior to use when sending a frame.
-This parameter is overridden if the ``traffic_direct`` parameter is not set to its default value and this parameter is set to its default value.
-This parameter should be considered reserved for special applicable use cases (like `RF24Mesh`).
+    :param int traffic_direct: The specified direction of the frame.
+By default, this will invoke the automatic routing mechanisms.
+However, this parameter can be set to a network node's :ref:`Logical Address <logical address>` for direct transmission to the specified node - meaning the transmission's automatic routing will begin at the network node that is specified with this parameter instead of being automatically routed from the transmission actual origin.

     :Returns:

         * `True` if the ``frame`` has been transmitted.
 This does not necessarily describe if the message has been received at its target destination.
         * `False` if the ``frame``  has not been transmitted.
-        * If a `FrameQueue` object is passed to the ``frame`` parameter, then a `list` of `bool` values that descrbes the result of transmitting the frames in the `FrameQueue` object that was passed.

         .. note::
             This function will always return `True` if a message is directed to a node's pipe that does not have `auto_ack` enabled (which will likely be pipe 0 in most network contexts).
-        .. tip:: To ensure a message has been delivered to its target destination, set the frame's header's `message_type` to an `int` in range [65, 127].
+        .. tip:: To ensure a message has been delivered to its target destination, set the frame's header's `message_type` to an `int` in range [65, 127] (which should invoke a returning `NETWORK_ACK` message type).

 parent
 -----------